ipwave-hackathon-ietf/ipwave-hackathon-ietf-111/README.md

 ```

 # Running Step
 * Make sure that the interface name and IPv6 address is properly set in the source code.
+Here we set the interface to "lo" and target ipv6 address to "::1".
 ```c
 // Interface to send packet through. strcpy(interface, "lo");